 At the end of last year, we ran a successful pilot program of our Ibali Photo Collective; a photography workshop program that teaches photography to kids from underprivileged areas of Cape Town.
 While we’re gearing up to roll this out into a long-term, ongoing program, we will be participating in some one-day projects with our students.
 This Monday was one of those projects.
-In collaboration with Edu Africa, Dave Fisher organised an educational photography-themed day for our Ibali kids and a group of students from America. – By Alberto Giammattei
+In collaboration with Edu Africa, Dave Fisher organised an educational photography-themed day for our Ibali kids and a group of students from George Mason University. – By Alberto Giammattei

 On a sunny Monday, four of our Ibali students met four students from the George Mason University for a photography workshop around Cape Town.
 Two great photographers, Dave Fisher and Nicky Newman, were our guides and mentors for the day.